jorgebucaran/nvm.fish/README.md

 ## `$nvm_mirror`

-Use a mirror of the Node binaries.
+Choose a mirror of the Node binaries.
 Default: https://nodejs.org/dist.

 ## `$nvm_default_version`

 The `nvm install` command activates the specified Node version only in the current environment.
-If you want to set the default version for new shells use:
+If you want to set the default version for new shells:

 ```fish
 set --universal nvm_default_version v18.4.0